 Snail caviar can be served in many ways.
 The most common is with blinis, sour cream and champagne.
 It may also be served in soups and deserts, salads or as an ingredient of the main dish.
 One interesting recipe is snail caviar with tuna, avocado, vanilla, chili and lime.
 There really is no limits to how you want to use snail caviar on your plate.

 Before starting your journey to produce caviar be aware that this is very labour-intensive and heavy manual work.
-It requires a huge amount of work: cleaning the snails, removing excrement and dead snails, installing egg-laying traps, sorting eggs manually under a magnifying glass, the processing stage, bottling and labeling.
+It requires a huge amount of work: cleaning the snails, removing excrement and dead snails, installing egg-laying traps, sorting eggs manually under a magnifying glass, the processing stage, bottling and labelling.
 However if you find love and passion for doing this, the rewards are big and the joy of making something yourself can be worth it.